istio/istio.io/content/en/docs/ambient/install/platform-prerequisites/index.md

     $ istioctl install --set profile=ambient --skip-confirmation  --set values.cni.cniConfDir=/var/lib/rancher/k3s/agent/etc/cni/net.d --set values.cni.cniBinDir=/bin
     {{< /text >}}

-### K3S
+### K3s

-When using [K3S](https://k3s.io/) and one of its bundled CNIs, you must append `--set values.cni.cniConfDir=/var/lib/rancher/k3s/agent/etc/cni/net.d --set values.cni.cniBinDir=/var/lib/rancher/k3s/data/current/bin/` to your `istioctl install` or `helm install` command to install Istio ambient, as K3S uses nonstandard locations for CNI configuration and binaries.
-These nonstandard locations may be overridden as well [according to K3S documentation](https://docs.k3s.io/cli/server#k3s-server-cli-help).
-If you are using K3S with a custom, non-bundled CNI, you must use the correct paths for those CNIs, e.g. `/etc/cni/net.d` - [see K3S docs for details](https://docs.k3s.io/networking/basic-network-options#custom-cni).
+When using [K3s](https://k3s.io/) and one of its bundled CNIs, you must append `--set values.cni.cniConfDir=/var/lib/rancher/k3s/agent/etc/cni/net.d --set values.cni.cniBinDir=/var/lib/rancher/k3s/data/current/bin/` to your `istioctl install` or `helm install` command to install Istio ambient, as K3S uses nonstandard locations for CNI configuration and binaries.
+These nonstandard locations may be overridden as well [according to K3s documentation](https://docs.k3s.io/cli/server#k3s-server-cli-help).
+If you are using K3s with a custom, non-bundled CNI, you must use the correct paths for those CNIs, e.g. `/etc/cni/net.d` - [see K3s docs for details](https://docs.k3s.io/networking/basic-network-options#custom-cni).

 ### MicroK8s

 If you are installing Istio on [MicroK8s](https://microk8s.io/), you must append `--set values.cni.cniConfDir=/var/snap/microk8s/current/args/cni-network --set values.cni.cniBinDir=/var/snap/microk8s/current/opt/cni/bin` to the `helm install` command, as MicroK8s [uses non-standard locations for CNI configuration and binaries](https://microk8s.io/docs/change-cidr).

-### Minikube
+### minikube

-If you are using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) with the [Docker driver](https://minikube.sigs.k8s.io/docs/drivers/docker/), you must append `--set cni.cniNetnsDir="/var/run/docker/netns"` to the `helm install` command so that the Istio CNI node agent can correctly manage and capture pods on the node.
+If you are using [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) with the [Docker driver](https://minikube.sigs.k8s.io/docs/drivers/docker/), you must append `--set cni.cniNetnsDir="/var/run/docker/netns"` to the `helm install` command so that the Istio CNI node agent can correctly manage and capture pods on the node.